Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Control Design of the rigid body subsystem

 \section{Control Design of the rigid body subsystem}

-In this section, for the modeled 6-DoF HHM, the procedure of local controller design is expressed.
-The VDC approach enables us to design local controllers that accomplish the local goals, and then by employing VPF, the main objective of the system is achieved by orchestrating all the local controllers.
+In this section, for the modeled 6-DoF HHM, the procedure of local controller design is expressed, where the main objective of the system can be achieved by orchestrating all the local controllers.